-The All-Party Parliamentary Golf Group has welcomed the announcement that The Open will return to Royal St George’s in 2020.
+The All-Party Parliamentary Group for Golf has welcomed the announcement that The Open will return to Royal St George’s in 2020.

 It was announced earlier this week that the tournament will return to the historic Kent links for the 15th time.
 Royal St George’s first hosted The Open in 1894, the first time the Championship was hosted outside of Scotland, and its most recent staging was in 2011 when Darren Clarke lifted the Claret Jug.